Snowfakery vs Smock-It: What’s Best for Salesforce Test Data Generation?

 Similar to Snowfakery, Smock-It also offers auto-record generation for Unspecified Fields.

-If you don’t need to generate unspecified fields, simply set pickLeftFields = false.
+If you don’t want to generate unspecified fields, simply set pickLeftFields = false.

 While most mock data generation tools, including Snowfakery, use a multi-step approach to map relationships, Smock-It does it in a single step without mentioning the parent fieldname/reference ID as we require in Snowfakery.

-Check out the below image where Smock-It has created record IDs for all objects.
-Since there was no contact and account present in the org, Smock-It handled all of the fields and created an account.
+Check out the image below, where Smock-It has created record IDs for all objects.

 Comparison: Snowfakery vs Smock-It